Episodic planetesimal disruptions triggered by dissipation of gas disk

 Our results demonstrate that the protoplanetary disk without giant planet migration is not as calm as previously thought.
-High-velocity collisions occur frequently in the first $\sim$10~Myr of the Solar System regardless of whether the giant planets have stable orbits.
+High-velocity collisions occur frequently in the first 10~Myr of the Solar System regardless of whether the giant planets have stable orbits.
 Our results do not exclude other potential causes of high-velocity collisions.
 Under the Grand Tack scenario~\citep{Walsh2011}, the migration of Jupiter could result in high-velocity collisions, including those capable of vaporizing the planetesimal cores and potentially forming CB chondrites~\citep{Johnson2016, Carter2020}.
 The giant planet instability potentially led to the disruptions of iron meteorite parent bodies~\citep{Hunt2022}, but when this instability occurred is under debate~\citep{Liu2022a, Avdellidou2024}.
 Nevertheless, our results suggest that the combined effects of sweeping secular resonances and MMRs can excite the planetesimal orbits and cause the catastrophic collisions, which can be ubiquitous in protoplanetary disks during gas dissipation.
-This is partly evidenced by the signatures of white dwarf pollution by core- or mantle-rich materials of disrupted planetesimals~\citep{Bonsor2023}.
 In addition to forming meteorite components and disrupting planetesimals, high-velocity collisions can cause melting and vaporization~\citep{Kraus2015, Davies2020}.
 Planetesimals in the Solar System may have experienced substantial collision-induced vapor loss, as evidenced by isotopic signatures in meteorites~\citep{Hin2017, Koefoed2022, Zhu2025}.
 Our results provide the dynamical mechanism that triggered the high-velocity collisions recorded in these isotopic signatures.